-For a Licentiate Degree of History, the third-cycle student shall also (locally determined outcomes):
+For a Licentiate Degree of History of Science and Ideas, the third-cycle student shall also (locally determined outcomes):

-- relative to earlier cycles, possess broader and deeper knowledge of history; - demonstrate good awareness of developments in research within their own subject and related disciplines and areas of knowledge in Sweden and internationally; and - possess significantly deeper knowledge within the subject area of their thesis.
+- relative to earlier cycles, possess broader and deeper knowledge of the history of science and ideas; - demonstrate good awareness of developments in research within their own subject and related disciplines and areas of knowledge in Sweden and internationally; - possess significantly deeper knowledge within the subject area of their thesis; - have basic knowledge of the 2030 Agenda for Sustainable Development and UNESCO's sustainability competencies; and - have basic knowledge of how sustainability and sustainable development are dealt with within the humanities in general and the history of science and ideas in particular.

-- have developed the ability to autonomously and creatively identify and formulate research questions; - have developed the capability for scientific analysis and synthesis, as well as for probing and assessing complex phenomena, issues and situations; - have developed solid competence in autonomously processing, analysing and critically reviewing various types of sources; and - have developed solid competence in planning and implementing qualified research within a given timeframe using adequate methods and theoretical tools.
+- have developed the ability to autonomously and creatively identify and formulate research questions; - have developed the capability for scientific analysis and synthesis, as well as for probing and assessing complex phenomena, issues and situations; - have developed solid competence in autonomously processing, analysing and critically reviewing various types of sources; - have developed solid competence in planning and implementing qualified research within a given timeframe using adequate methods and theoretical tools; and - demonstrate the ability to analyse sustainability issues from humanistic and history-of-ideas perspectives.

-- master a historical approach and demonstrate good ability to argue in favour of and substantiate the importance of the historical dimension in social analysis and sustainable development; and - otherwise be able to apply an explorative scientific approach.
+- master an approach based on the history of science and ideas and demonstrate good ability to argue in favour of and substantiate the importance of the historical dimension in social analysis; and - otherwise be able to apply an explorative scientific approach.